wgalbraith/280/docs_student/regression-log-transform.md

 # Example: Using a Semi-Log Transformation on Algae Concentration over Time

-We have data on **algae concentration** in a lake over time during early bloom growth.
+We have data on **algae concentration** in a lake over during early bloom growth over time in days.

 ---